ryansann/k8sutil/README.md

-# k8sdump
+# k8sutil

 ## Overview

-This command can be used to dump Kubernetes resources from a cluster.
-It reads a config file to determine where your kubeconfig file is and what resources you want dumped.
-I built this for debugging and dumping related k8s resources for analysis.

-## Build

-Use: `make build`
+This command line utility can be used for dumping kubernetes resources from a cluster and creating secrets in bulk.
+More commands will likely be added in the future.
+This is primarily used to automate certain tedious tasks I've encountered in my day to day at Rancher.

-## Run
+## Mocksecrets

-If you want to use the default config file location, `./k8sdump.yaml` then you can use: `make run`

-Otherwise you can use:
+To use the mocksecrets command:
 - `make build`
+- `./k8sutil --kube-config <path> --debug mocksecrets --num-secrets 1000 --num-workers 50 --namespace secrets-testing`

+If the specified namespace does not exist, it will be created.

+## Dump

+To use the dump command:
+- `make build`
-- `k8sdump --config-file <path>`
+- `./k8sutil --kube-config <path> --debug dump --config <path>`

-## Filters
+### Filters

 Each resource dump is defined by a group version resource (gvr), namespace, and filters: